roscoekerby/roscoekerby/README.md

 - 👋 Hi, I’m @roscoekerby (Roscoe Kerby [ROSCODE])
 - 👀 I’m passionate about AI, Machine Learning, and all things Computer Science
-- 🚀 Constantly expanding my knowledge in AI/ML, staying ahead in this fast-paced field
+- 🚀 Constantly expanding my knowledge in AI/ML
 - 🤝 Looking to collaborate on AI-driven projects and innovative software engineering solutions
 - 📧 Reach me at [admin@runtime.withroscoe.com](mailto:admin@runtime.withroscoe.com) for opportunities or AI discussions
 - 🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/roscoekerby/)